rimvydasb/next-crud/README.md

 - [x] `AbstractCacheRepository` for simple cache management with TTL
 - [x] `AbstractKeyValueRepository` for simple key/value storage

+## Integration Layer

+- **AuthorisedTransporter** — wraps `fetch` to perform REST calls against a base URL, injects bearer tokens from an `ITokenStore`, and caches side-effect-free GET responses through an `IRequestCache`.
+- **DatabaseTokenStore** — stores tokens in an `AbstractKeyValueRepository` and refreshes them via an `ITokenProvider`.

 ## API Usage

 ### Repository layer